edthorman/mirantis/docs/networking-considerations.md

 #### Using DNS

 Launchpad can deploy certificate bundles obtained from a certificate provider to authenticate your cluster.
 These can be used in combination with DNS to let you reach your cluster securely on a fully-qualified domain name (FQDN).
-See DOCUMENTATION LINK for more information.
+See [UCP documentation](https://docs.mirantis.com/docker-enterprise/v3.1/dockeree-products/ucp/ucp-configure/add-sans-to-cluster-certs.html) for more information.